GNOME/libdex/README.md

    provided an error which can be read by the consumer.
  * **Promise** is a **Future** that allows user code to set the resolved or rejected value once.
- * **Tasklet** is a **Future** that allows specifying a function to be called once future parameters have been resolved.
-It is run by a scheduler and eventually resolves or rejects based on the attached callable.
- * **Callable** is an abstraction on a C function/closure or some other trampolined code that can be invoked and provided arguments along with a return value.
  * **Parameter** contain type information and position to a **Callable**
  * **Arguments** are the values for **Parameters**